Shine‘s heroes, villains, and everyone in between. Not including the plethora of minor cameos.

 In canon: The mischievous catboy created by Doc.
 Like the cat in the scientific parable, exists in a state of quantum uncertainty: he is “everywhere and nowhere,” self-perpetuating as long as he can recognize himself.
 In practice, this means he can walk through the walls of the Hellsing mansion without tripping their security.
 Mostly used as a messenger.

 In Shine: An I-Jin of Erwin Schrödinger.
-In one of Doc’s experiments, was temporarily bodyswapped with the immortal demon Nina, at which point she (in his body) was left for Seras to find.
-He stuck around after they were swapped back.
+In one of Doc’s experiments, was temporarily bodyswapped with not!Schrödinger, a demon whose consciousness couldn’t cope with his quantum existence.
+She was left in his body for Seras to find, and he stuck around after they were swapped back.

 In canon: The slightly mad scientist who ran the experiments that eventually led to Millennium’s use of vampires.
 Polydactylic.
 Created Schrödinger somewhere along the line, as well as the chips implanted in Millennium’s agents that transmit information back to headquarters (and set them on fire when they fail).